 B-cell-specific activator protein, BSAP, also known as Pax-5, is a transcription factor expressed in B cells.

-Antibodies to BSAP may be useful for the identification of pro, pre, and mature B cells and in the classification of lymphomas.
-Together with a panel of antibodies it is particularly useful in the differential identification of classic Hodgkin's disease versus anaplastic large cell lymphoma of the T and null-cell type.
+Antibodies to BSAP may be useful for the identification of pro, pre, and mature B cells and for classification of lymphomas and subclassification of classic Hodgkin's lymphoma and anaplastic large cell lymphoma of the T and null-cell type.